BackbeatNeilson/louisneilson/content/projects/ortho-guide/grammar-and-writing.md

 Lists are acceptable when they enhance clarity.
 Numbered lists indicate sequence; bulleted lists indicate unordered sets.
 List items wrap naturally under their own indent.

+## Latin Abbreviations
+Latin abbreviations are treated as natural English.
+Follow the [Abbreviation Period Rule](../punctuation/#abbreviation-period-rule) in the Punctuation section.

 Return to the [manual index](./).